Romualdi-Lab/brewerix-cli/README.md

 The simplest situation is to perform the analysis of single end samples\
 with the standard pipeline, i.e. using a pre-built set of bi-allelic SNVs.

-The call should look like this one
+The call should look like this one:

 guess-LOI fqs snps-biallelic.vcf \ <br />
 &ensp; genes-and-sex-regions.bed \ <br />